esamattis/yalr/README.md

 });
 ```

 It will also read the YALRFile.
-Options in the YALRFile take precedence over
+Options in the YALRFile will take precedence
-the options given using the API.
-Which makes it perfect for developer specific
+over the options given using the API.
+Which makes it perfect for developer
-config.
+specific config.
 Just put it to .gitignore.

+The yarl module function returns an object with the current options and a `tag`
+attribute which contains a string of the script tag.
+This can be used to make
+more tight integrations to various node.js web frameworks.
+The example
+directory contains an example using the Express framework.

 ## Options